 This petition from the wife of a wigmaker in Paris demonstrates both the volatility of the political situation (she went to jail for badmouthing a local official while standing in line at a food market) and the conditions in prison.

-Analyzing Evidence presents case studies that demonstrate how scholars interpret different kinds of historical evidence in world history.
+The modules in Methods present case studies that demonstrate how scholars interpret different kinds of historical evidence in world history.
 In the video below, historian Meredith McKittrick analyzes sources from a commission hearing conducted in southeastern Nigeria in 1930 by British colonial officials.
-The hearing investigated a series of disturbances by local women following a rumor that the...
+The hearing investigated a series of disturbances by local women following a rumor that...
 Read More »

-Analyzing Evidence presents case studies that demonstrate how scholars interpret different kinds of historical evidence in world history.
+The modules in Methods present case studies that demonstrate how scholars interpret different kinds of historical evidence in world history..
 In the video, historian Joan Bristol analyzes records from the Mexican Inquisition, a tribunal created in Spain in the late 15th century to prosecute people who committed crimes against Christianity.
-These records is a summary of a case in which a nun, Juana...
+These records is a summary of a case in which a nun,...
 Read More »